 The answer to this question should not consider demand calculations by assumption or limited historical context but through actual computed demand halo and cannibalization calculations.

 Even with best-of-breed center-store solutions in place, retailers are perplexed to find that the forecasts related to those categories are often incorrect; the predictions don’t line up to actual demand or sales results.
 That is because retailers only see half the picture.

 Any influence that impacts demand will further complicate the process.
 Because demand can change so rapidly in fresh categories, retailers must account for and adjust to daily, intra-daily, and at times, hourly changes in demand, for each location, including warehouse and fulfillment centers.

-Even the best solutions will fail if they cannot connect all categories, including fresh, into a unified view.
+Even the best forecasting solutions will fail if they cannot connect all categories, including fresh, into a unified view.